Indiana University

 3. Click Search automatically for updated driver software.
 For Vista, also select Always search online.

-4. Click Close (Windows 7) or Finish (Vista) to finish the installation.
+4. Click Close or Finish to finish the installation.

 6. Restart your computer.